 For my part 2, click here

 After booking my flight to Taipei on TransAsia, I decided to fly to another city with a new carrier.
 I had a look at my options which included domestic flights.
-I can't remember who but someone mentioned about the 787 Dreamliner and I realized that ANA was flying this aircraft to Taipei SongShan.
+I can't remember who but someone mentioned about the 787 Dreamliner and I realized that ANA was flying this aircraft to Taipei Songshan.
 Checking the website for the airfare and I found a return trip ticket that cost around S$500 which was the lowest price.
-Considering that it was a 3 hour flight for both ways, I was willing to pay for it.
+Considering that it was a 3-hour flight for both ways, I was willing to pay for it.
 I then decided on the dates before making my booking.
-My initial plan was to spend a week in Japan; few days in Tokyo and the other days in other cities, like Sapporo and Osaka.
-However, when Qualityhunters invited me over to Helsinki for the workshop, I could not turned it down.
+My initial plan was to spend a week in Japan; a few days in Tokyo and the other days in other cities, like Sapporo and Osaka.
+However, when Quality hunters invited me over to Helsinki for the workshop, I could not turn it down.
 Instead, I would spend that coming weekend over at Helsinki.
 So my trip became like this:

 NH1186 TSA-HND 29th August

 NH1185 HND-TSA 5th September